Skip to content

 Finally, start Blogifier.exe and open it in your browser, to ensure that the installation was successful.

-Step 2: Installing the Teamscale Ephemeral Profiler
+Step 2: Installing the Teamscale .NET Profiler

-Download the latest release of the Teamscale Ephemeral Profiler and unpack it to C:\teamscale_dotnet_profiler.
+Download the latest release of the Teamscale .NET Profiler and unpack it to C:\teamscale_dotnet_profiler.

 To register the profiler, multiple environment variables have to be set.
 This can be accomplished either by creating a launch script, or by assigning the environment variables system-wide in the Control Panel.
 For example you can create the Blogifier.bat batch file next to the Blogifier.exe that sets the necessary environment variables and starts the executable: